 7. In How Google May Interpret An Ambiguous Query Using a Semantic Interpretation, I wrote about how Google may decide to answer a query that may seem ambiguous by trying to decide upon the intent behind the query and comparing the results that Google search returns for the ambiguous query from the searcher with ones that cover different intents to see how similar the SERPs are for each of those.
 Google tells us that each of the different semantic interpretations that guess at the intent behind a query might be associated with a canonical query that it would test to see the similarity between it and the original query.
 This approach is described in the patent Evaluating semantic interpretations of a search query.

 8. I compared earlier claims in Evolution of Google’s News Ranking Algorithm to the claims from the 6th update to one of the original Google News patents at Google, which started by ranking articles based upon features of the sources of that news in the first version and evolved in several ways to focus upon originality by how much it references different entities, as described in updated claims in the patent Systems and methods for improving the ranking of news articles (6th version of this patent, updating the claims as a continuation patent)

 9. The post Automatic query pattern generation is about a patent that takes a hybrid search/knowledge approach to better understanding queries that searchers may perform by looking in query logs for questions that searchers may perform as templates and using entities from Google’s Knowledge Graph as part of those questions.
-An example would be “what are the symptoms for pneumonia?”
+An example would be, “what are the symptoms of pneumonia?”
 The patent behind this post is Automatic query pattern generation.
-That Google is combining the use of query log information with knowledge graph information to learn about what people might search for, and anticipate such questions shows us how they may combine information as they do with augmentation queries, and answering questions using knowledge graphs.
+Google combines the use of query log information with knowledge graph information to learn about what people might search for and anticipate such questions shows us how they may combine information as they do with augmentation queries and answer questions using knowledge graphs.

 Local Search-Based Patents